 2. Children attend an informal interview with their parents.
 This is an opportunity to find out more about the child, how and what they like to learn and inform them about what we do.
 Children are free to ask any question they wish.
 It is also an opportunity for parents to ask further questions and deal with administrative matters.

-3. The next stage is a “try it and see” trial which can last as many days as you wish.
-A maximum of 1 term and a minimum of 2 days.
+3. The next stage is a “try it and see” trial which normally lasts a maximum of 8 days and a minimum of 2.

 4. Once the trial is over the child, the parents and HBS together decide whether the child can become a member of the school.
 The vast majority of trials result in the child joining us.
 It is important that the steps are gradual allowing the child to feel their way through the admissions process.